mhartzel/vim_python3_ide_installer-manjaro/README.md

 - Tagbar also shows you the 'scope' meaning it highlights the function name the current code line belongs to.
 - Pressing enter in Tagbar window on a function name makes the main window jump to that function.
 - Matching brackets are automatically highlighted.
-- Vim-Gitgutter shows what lines you have changes since committing that file to git (display refreshes every 4 seconds)
+- Vim-Gitgutter shows what lines you have changed since committing that file to git (display refreshes every 4 seconds)
 - Nerdtree lets you navigate the filesystem and open files.
 - Git-fugitive lets you commit to your git repository right from vim.
 - Surround lets you easily add change quotes, brakets, etc around a text block: https://github.com/tpope/vim-surround